VeriWeb: Verifiable Long-Chain Web Benchmark for Agentic Information-Seeking

 \section{Introduction}

-Autonomous Graphical User Interface~(GUI) agents have recently demonstrated extraordinary capabilities in interactive computer tasks by following high-level instructions~\citep{wang2024gui,zhang2024large,nguyen2024gui}, supporting diverse workflows from web browsing to desktop applications~\citep{ning2025survey,hu2024agents}.
-Recent breakthroughs in Multimodal Large Language Models~(MLLMs)~\citep{zhang2024mm,team2023gemini,achiam2023gpt4,bai2025qwen25vl,liu2023visual} have enabled promising prototypes of such agents that can perform complex decision-making tasks without relying on hard-coded automation or domain-specific scripting~\citep{tan2024cradle,xie2023openagents}.
-However, developing such general-purpose GUI agents involves multiple complex processes, as it requires the ability to perceive complex visual layouts~\citep{hong2024cogagent,gou2024navigating,cheng2024seeclick}, plan over long action sequences~\citep{zhang2024dynamic,agashe2024agent}, and generalize across dynamic and heterogeneous platforms~\citep{wu2024atlas,zhang2025tongui}.
-This also poses a new challenge: how to obtain high-quality datasets that capture diverse, realistic human-computer interactions at scale to evaluate these agents effectively~\citep{deng2023mind2web,li2025screenspot,liu2024visualwebbench}.
+Autonomous web agents have recently demonstrated remarkable capabilities in complex information-seeking tasks by following high-level instructions~\citep{jin2025search,li2025search,song2025r1,wu2025webdancer,wu2025resum,gao2025beyond}, supporting a wide range of deep research systems ~\citep{google2025deepresearch,openai2025deepresearch,xAI2025Grok4,kimi2025deepresearch,li2025webweaver,li2025webweaver,zheng2025deepresearcher}.
+Recent breakthroughs in Large Language Models~(LLMs)~\citep{team2023gemini,achiam2023gpt4,guo2025deepseek,yang2025qwen3,zhang2025landscape} have enabled promising prototypes of such agents, capable of complex search and browsing without relying on hard-coded automation or domain-specific scripting~\citep{huang2025deep,xi2025survey}.
+However, developing such general-purpose web agents involves multiple complex processes, as it requires the ability to retrieve context-specific knowledge~\citep{kwiatkowski2019natural,joshi2017triviaqa,mallen2022not}, perform multi-hop reasoning across diverse sources~\citep{press2023measuring,trivedi2022musique}, and synthesize large-scale information~\citep{du2025deepresearch,li2025webweaver}.
+This also poses a new challenge: how to obtain high-quality datasets that capture diverse, realistic information-seeking tasks to evaluate these agents effectively~\citep{li2025websailor,tao2025webshaper}.